 The slow cooker will work its magic and you’ll end up with tender beef that just falls apart when you touch it with a fork.

-No – you can use beef stock instead.Just bear in mind that if you use beef stick, you won’t need to add the sugar.
+I’ve added Guinness to this casserole – it gives a real depth of flavour to the sauce.
+However, if you don’t want to use alcohol you can use beef stock instead.Just bear in mind that if you use beef stock, you won’t need to add the sugar.

 What type of chorizo should I use?